 Holly is a somewhat small village located in the state of Michigan.
 With a population of 6,169 people and five constituent neighborhoods, Holly is the 172nd largest community in Michigan.

-Holly is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Holly is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Holly is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Holly who work in office and administrative support (18.25%), sales jobs (11.11%), and food service (5.87%).

 Of important note, Holly is also a village of artists.
 Holly has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Holly’s character.